Antonio Habas: Roy Krishna is the best player in the ISL | Goal.com

 "The three points (against East Bengal) give me the most satisfaction.
 But maybe this (derby) win (is more special) because it is nearer to the final.
 All ties are important but this one was more important."

-Habas also confirmed that Marcelinho's injury is not serious and that Edu Bedia is close to a return to the first team.
+Habas also confirmed that Marcelinho's injury is not serious and that Edu Garcia is close to a return to the first team.